 \subsection{The Surface Subgroup Conjecture for Hyperbolic Groups}

 One of the most famous conjectures in geometric group theory, attributed to Gromov on Bestvina's list of questions \cite[Q 1.6]{Bestvina2004questions}, states that every one-ended hyperbolic group contains a surface subgroup.
 This is known to be true in many cases (we give \cite{Wilton2018Essential} as a general reference), notably for the fundamental groups of hyperbolic $3$-manifolds \cite{Kahn2012Immersing}.
-We now prove that this conjecture implies \cref{conj:IF} thanks to a recent theorem of Mutanguha on hyperbolicity of ascending HNN extensions of free groups.
+We now prove that this conjecture implies \cref{conj:IF} thanks to a recent theorem of Mutanguha on hyperbolicity of ascending HNN extensions of free groups (it also follows from a recent preprint of Linton).
 We also apply Kerckhoff's Nielsen Realisation Theorem:

-\begin{theorem}[\cite{Kerckhoff1983}] A torsion free group that is virtually a surface group is itself a surface group. \end{theorem} In the instances where we apply this theorem, the group surjects onto $\Z$ so in fact we only need \cite[Theorem A]{EckmannMueller82}.
+\begin{theorem}[\cite{Kerckhoff1983}] A torsion free group that is virtually a surface group is itself a surface group. \end{theorem} In the instances where we apply this theorem, the group surjects onto $\Z$ so an earlier result of Eckmann and M\"{u}ller is sufficient \cite[Theorem A]{EckmannMueller82}.